The Comeback (TV series): Season 1

+The review aggregator website Rotten Tomatoes reported an approval rating for the first season of 63% based on 19 critic reviews.
+The website's critical consensus states, "Intriguingly cynical, The Comeback unfortunately lacks the sharp insight and sympathetic characters needed to skewer showbiz conventions."
+Metacritic calculated a weighted average score of 58 out of 100 based on 25 critics.

 Despite a coveted time slot after the hit series Entourage, The Comeback debuted to low ratings.
 It was also met with a mixed critical response, yet it was nominated for three Primetime Emmy Awards, including Outstanding Lead Actress in a Comedy Series for Kudrow.
 HBO confirmed on September 21, 2005, that the series had been canceled after being on the air only 13 weeks.
 Its initial lukewarm reception and short run notwithstanding, The Comeback has been retrospectively lauded.

 The show placed #79 on Entertainment Weekly's "New TV Classics" list.
 In 2009, the publication named The Comeback one of the 10 best shows of the decade, calling it "the most brilliantly brutal satire of reality TV ever captured on screen."
-In 2012, the magazine listed the show at #8 in the "25 Best Cult TV Shows from the Past 25 Years," saying, "Both painfully uncomfortable and deadpan hilarious, The Comeback was spot-on in its inside-showbiz look at the making of a sitcom – while featuring one of the decade's biggest sitcom stars, no less.
+In 2012, the magazine listed the show at No. 8 in the "25 Best Cult TV Shows from the Past 25 Years," saying, "Both painfully uncomfortable and deadpan hilarious, The Comeback was spot-on in its inside-showbiz look at the making of a sitcom – while featuring one of the decade's biggest sitcom stars, no less.
 But it was so inside, it was too inaccessible to a mass audience, or even an audience that might have returned for a second season on HBO."
-Entertainment Weekly also voted Valerie Cherish on The Comeback as Lisa Kudrow's second best performance.The New York Times gave the show a lukewarm review, dubbing it "interesting", but also complaining about a lack of originality in the concept and finding The Comeback ultimately less entertaining than its fellow HBO series Entourage.
+Entertainment Weekly also voted Valerie Cherish on The Comeback as Lisa Kudrow's second best performance.

+The New York Times gave the show a lukewarm review, dubbing it "interesting", but also complaining about a lack of originality in the concept and finding The Comeback ultimately less entertaining than its fellow HBO series Entourage.

 In a commemorative article in 2012, UK newspaper The Guardian praised the show for its "bittersweet comedy" and Lisa Kudrow for her "ego-free acting."
 The newspaper questions whether, in an era where "you can't move for meta-sitcoms," this sitcom was just "too far ahead of its time."